Research

 Malaria vector control: exploring the idea of a malaria resistant Anopheles farauti with the capacity to drive that trait into a population

-Initial funding from the Bill and Melinda Gates Foundation and NHMRC will help us try to develop a Plasmodium falciparum refractory gene-drive Anopheles farauti - a malaria mosquito that is difficult to control with traditional vector control (An. farauti distribution below).
+Initial funding from the Bill and Melinda Gates Foundation and NHMRC will help us explore the potential of developing a Plasmodium falciparum refractory gene-drive Anopheles farauti (An. farauti distribution below).
+This malaria mosquito is difficult to control using traditional vector control tools.
 Here is an exciting opportunity to investigate this novel approach in collaboration with the Anthony James team at UC Irvine, and Greg Devine at the QIMR Berghofer Medical Research Institute.

 We have been studying the evolution, distribution and movement of Anopheles mosquito species across our region (Indo-Pacific) for over two decades.
 We developed and used DNA-based tools to distinguish the few malaria transmitting Anopheles species from the many non-vector species, map their distributions in order to study their biology, ecology and potential for adaptation to mosquito control strategies.
 Evolutionary and population genetic studies are also used to assess historical and contemporary movement.
 We work closely with the Australian Defence Force's Malaria and Infectious Diseases Institute (ADF-MIDI).
 Our aim is to deliver better knowledge on our regional malaria vectors, in part by developing an extensive malaria vector spatial-genetic database to assist in the design, execution and monitoring of future mosquito control strategies.